garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 2 Zoom Buttons.md

     }
     ```

-1. In `zoom`, call either `zoomMap` or `zoomScene`, depending on whether we are in 2D mode or 3D mode:
+1. In `zoom`, replace the `console.log` call with a call to either `zoomMap` or `zoomScene`, depending on whether we are in 2D mode or 3D mode:

     ```
     var zoomFunction = threeD ? zoomScene : zoomMap;